11 Tulip Fields Near Chicago: Flower Fields with Beautiful Blooms

 Naperville, IL 60540

-A couple of years ago, the Kidlist team discovered that downtown Naperville is filled with tulips in the spring!
+Downtown Naperville is filled with tulips in the spring!
 Between strolling, dining and shopping, be sure to stop for a photo or two.
 Downtown Naperville always has lots to offer aside from great dining options and shopping, including a short walk to the DuPage Children’s Museum.
-There are often great events planned in and around this bustling shopping district, too.
+Check out Central Park, a completely updated park in the heart of Downtown.
+There are often events planned in and around this bustling shopping district, too.
 Check the calendar to plan your trip out.

 Cantigny Park in Wheaton